Scifabric/pybossa/doc/user/app_settings.rst

 #.
 It sends a task randomly to the users.
 #.
 A user (authenticated or anonymous) can receive the same task two or more
    times in a row.
 #.
-It ignores the :task:`task-redundancy` value, so tasks will be never marked
+It ignores the :ref:`task-redundancy` value, so tasks will be never marked
    as *completed*.

 In summary, from the point of view of a user (authenticated or anonymous) the